 Figure 1 illustrates how often students experienced discriminatory, exclusionary, intimidating, offensive, and/or hostile behavior based on their identity in the past 30 days.
-When looking at the results based on ethnic origin, Black/multiracial with Black students were more likely to reported facing discrimination at least once compared to all other ethnic groups by over 20 percentage points.
-Students who identify as part of the LGBTQIA+ community were approximately twice as likely to report experiencing discrimination at least once compared to heterosexual students (35% vs 18%).
-Female students reported more discriminatory experiences than their male counterparts by ten percentage points (25% vs 14%).
+When looking at the results based on ethnic origin, Black/multi-racial with Black students were more likely to reported facing discrimination at least once compared to all other ethnic groups by at least 19 percentage points.
+Students who identify as part of the LGBTQIA+ community were approximately twice as likely to report experiencing discrimination at least once compared to heterosexual students (34% vs 16%).
+Female students reported more discriminatory experiences than their male counterparts by nearly double (23% vs 14%).